 Additionally, accessory dwelling units (ADUs) are required to be provided in every GMA (Growth Management Act) community.
 While many jurisdictions have adopted ADU regulations, the 2023 legislature provided parameters for how ADUs are regulated, including removing some barriers to development, such as size limitations.
 The tools provided here guide jurisdictions.

 Middle housing is intended to be compatible with single-family neighborhoods while providing more dwelling units per lot.
 It supports housing affordability and increases housing stock while generally utilizing existing infrastructure.
-The following documents replace the prior January documents which can be requested from Commerce.
+The following documents are intended to guide local jurisdictions in implementing their own middle housing legislation.

 - Middle Housing Update Deadlines (PDF)